reactjs/rfcs/text/0000-profiler-measure-commit-durations.md

 # How we teach this

 I will write a React block post (or similar) with examples of how to use the new APIs and what they mean.

+# Unresolved questions

+* Will the proposed implementation be able to handle cascading updates with renders and commits?
+* Is it okay to not report time spent in clenaup functions for certain unmount scenarios?